 I had a great time during my six-month stint in Daejeon, but possibly the most amusing thing I saw was at the DMZ.
 The DMZ is the Demilitarised Zone, the border between North and South Korea and the most heavily guarded border in the world.
-At the DMZ is a train station called Dorsan Train Station, one of the most state of the art railway stations, but it has never been used.
+At the DMZ is Dorsan Train Station, one of the most state of the art railway stations, but it has never been used.
 It is in place for when/if the border between North and South is ever taken down and it was officially unveiled by George W. Bush.
 That is where the fun begins.
 There is a railway sleeper that he signed with the message “May this railroad unite Korean families” encased in the station.
-When signing the sleeper he posed for a photo and this photo is very large and framed on the wall in the station (right).
+When signing the sleeper he posed for a photo and this picture is very large and framed on the wall in the station (above, right).
 One problem, though.
 In the photograph he is holding the marker so the tip is pointing at his head.
-This was pointed out to us by a laughing Korean woman when we were looking at it.
+This was brought to our attention by a laughing Korean woman when we were looking at it.

 I’ve been to Vietnam a few times, but the last time I was there was around New Years eve.
 We went to Hanoi and Hoi An, but when we were in Hanoi we saw a man who did these incredibly realistic charcoal sketches from photographs (left).
 The only way you could tell the difference was that the photos were in worse condition.
 We got quite a few photographs of his studio and his sketches were amazing, he did them of celebrities as well as custom pieces for paying customers, capturing every hair and wrinkle

 I love Cambodia, one of my favourite places in the world.
 Who couldn’t love a place where beer is 50c, but water and peanuts are $1.00?
 A place where you have access to both incredible local Khmer food, as well as French cuisine that still exists long after the French colonisation.
-It’s just that I never would have thought that part of our honeymoon would be spent standing in front of a tower of human skulls (right).
+It’s just that I never would have thought that part of our honeymoon would be spent standing in front of a tower of human skulls (right) or sit through a storm that caused human remains to wash up out of the ground.
 I thought wrong, I guess.
 Might have to go and get one of those 50c beers.
 At least my Dead Kennedys t-shirt was appropriate.

 Hong Kong, the other Special Administrative Region of the People’s Republic of China, just seemed like a bigger, slightly more Chinese-feeling version of Singapore.
 Really not that different at all.
 I guess the main highlight for me there was that I got to try snake soup.
 Snake is a bit like a chewier version of crocodile, but it’s still nice.
 If you haven’t had crocodile, imagine the offspring of a chicken and a fish.

 Everybody believes that Japan is the global capital for anything a little quirky, but once you arrive it’s not as wacky as you’d expect, in fact I think Korea is weirder.
 In Japan there are a lot of cartoon characters on everything and the place is really colourful, but when you get to my age the focus is more on the businessmen in the black suits that just really need a release.
 I could do the obvious and write about the food, the entertainment, the culture, but for me it was the bathrooms.
-Not the fact that operating a Japanese toilet can be somewhat overwhelming, more the fact that I can’t fit in them.
-I generally can’t fit under the ceiling and the basin is barely above my knees, but if I need to brush my teeth, like in the photo (right), I don’t have any space to bend over.
-I also couldn’t sit down to use the toilet, because my legs wouldn’t fit behind the wall in front of it.
-Had to go side-saddle.
-Seriously, Japanese bathrooms aren’t much bigger than those on a plane and I can’t use those, either.
+Not the fact that operating a Japanese toilet can be somewhat overwhelming, more that I can’t fit in them.
+I generally can’t fit under the ceiling and the basin is barely above my knees, but if I need to brush my teeth (above, right), I don’t have any space to bend over.
+I also couldn’t sit down to use the toilet, because my legs wouldn’t fit behind the wall in front of it, I had to go side-saddle.
+Seriously, Japanese bathrooms aren’t much bigger than the ones on a plane and I can’t use those, either.